-Brooke Shields has been in the public eye since 11 months of age, when she appeared in an Ivory Snow advertisement.
-In 1978 Shields made her film debut in Pretty Baby and followed it up with roles in The Blue Lagoon and Endless Love.
+Brooke Shields has been in the public eye since she was 11 months, when she appeared in an Ivory Snow advertisement.
+In 1978, Shields made her film debut in Pretty Baby and followed it up with roles in The Blue Lagoon and Endless Love.
 In 1996, Shields landed the lead on the sitcom Suddenly Susan.
 She Later had postpartum depression and wrote a book detailing her experience.

 Critics who claimed that Shields was more celebrity than actress were delighted when she flopped in Sahara (1983) and Brenda Starr (1989).
 Shields cut back on her acting to attend Princeton University in New Jersey and graduated in 1988.
 However, she couldn't totally resist the spotlight and wrote a much-publicized autobiography, On Your Own.